microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 **Expand model tuning capability** - currently all the model parameters (hyper-params) are global for all intents/skills.
 In the upcoming releases the configuration per intent will be enabled.
 E.g. for certain intents the triggering should be more strict and for other ones more fuzzy or even with a catch-all type of behavior on the language model level ([precision vs recall][19] control per intent).

-***Additional areas based on the preview feedback*** – as we collect more feedback from the community during the preview there may be additional areas of improvements that we’ll address in the upcoming releases.
-We encourage users to submit ideas and suggestions for improvement.
+***Possible additional improvements based on the preview feedback*** – as we collect more feedback from the community during the preview there may be additional areas of improvements that we’ll address in the upcoming releases.
+We encourage users to submit them through GitHub.

 [1]:https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs
 [2]:https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0